 clean(stringWithSpecialCharacters : String) : String

-Cleaning of special characters inside the given String.
+Cleans special characters inside the given String.
 This method needs to be used if a string to be displayed can contain special characters such as: <, >, &, ‘, ” .

 cleanAndFormat(stringWithFormattingCharacters : String) : String

 Format of the parameter string to display line break or carriage return characters as line breaks, and tabulation characters as tabulations in output document.